merenlab/merenlab.org/_posts/anvio/2015-05-01-anvio-tutorial.md

     for sample in `cat SAMPLE_IDs`; do anvi-profile -i $sample.bam -M YOUR_M_VALUE -a annotation.db; done

+__Note__: If you are planning to work with and visualize single profiles (without merging), use `--cluster-contigs` flag (more explanation on this will come later).
+You don't need to use this flag if you are planning to merge multiple profiles (i.e., if you have more than one BAM files to work with).

+# Programs to work with anvi'o profiles

 ## anvi-merge

-The next step is to merge all the profiles that should be analyzed together.
+Once you have your BAM files profiled, the next logical step is to merge all the profiles that should be analyzed together.

 It goes without saying that every profiling step must have used the same parameters for analysis.
 If profiles have been generated with different annotation databases or with different parameters will not get merged, and you will get angry error messages from anvio.

 In an ideal case, this should be enough to merge your stuff: